 This article contains compensated links; please read my disclaimer for more information.

 I have visited Paris twice and on my third trip, it was about time to do a day trip to Versailles.
-Since this was my and my husband’s third time in this beautiful city.
-We have seen many different iconic stuff in Paris before, and now we wanted to spend some time in Chateau de Versailles.
-I/we had planned several stops during our road trip, and since I love French history, I wanted to take a detour from Paris to Versailles.
+Since this was my and my husband’s third time in this beautiful city we have seen much different iconic stuff in Paris before.
+Now I wanted to spend some time in Chateau de Versailles.
 My husband needed some convincing as he had never even heard of the palace of Versailles (here you can imagine me rolling my eyes).
-Let me tell you a few historical facts about the Palace of Versailles:
+But since I can be rather persuasive he finally agreed.

 - Before Chateau de Versailles was built to be a Palace as we know it today, it was initially created as a hunting lodge by Louis XIII.
 He used three years to rebuild the lodge into what later became Chateau de Versailles as we know it today.